 Employees who are involuntarily transferred from one geographic area of the state to another may appeal such transfers to the Commission.
-One geographical transfer appeal was filed during fiscal year 2017.
-That appeal was withdrawn as a result of settlement.
+No geographical transfer appeals were filed during fiscal year 2018.
 There were no geographic transfer appeals pending.

 The Commission is also responsible for hearing employees' appeals from decisions of the Director of the Department of Central Management Services where an employee believes that their position is improperly allocated.
 In allocation appeals, the burden is on the employee to prove the Director of Central Management Services has not properly classified their position.
-No allocation appeals were filed during fiscal year 2017.
-There were no pending allocation appeals at June 30, 2017.
+No allocation appeals were filed during fiscal year 2018.
+There were no pending allocation appeals at June 30, 2018.